facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 For text models, the `$src` and `$tgt` are the raw source and target text.

-For speech models, please first follow the Data Preparation [here](baseline.md) excecpt binarazation.
-After preparation, Only `$tgt` is need, which is the json file in the data directory (for eaxample, dev.json)
+For speech models, please first follow the Data Preparation [here](baseline.md) except for the binarization step.
+After preparation, Only `$tgt` is need, which is the json file in the data directory (for example, dev.json)

 The state that server sent to client has the following format
 ```json